yanivyacoby/harvard-cs290-instructional-materials/_posts/2022-11-18-feedback-cycles-in-academic-culture.md

   <tr>
     <td style="white-space: normal;"><strong>Step 4:</strong> Effect on the culture, as a whole</td>
     <td style="white-space: normal;">Imposter phenomenon &amp; isolation </td>
-    <td style="white-space: normal;">"Everyone else deserves to be here -- I'm the only one who does not have the inborn skills necessary to succeed.
-I don't want to be discovered as the only person undeserving to be here -- I won't ask for help / attend office hours."</td>
+    <td style="white-space: normal;">"Everyone else can do good science alone.
+I can't succeed without support, so I’m not cut out for this program" (i.e. only lone geniuses succeed, and I’m not a lone genius).</td>
     <td style="white-space: normal;">Mandatory seminar (e.g. CS290) with built-in socialization time and explicit discussion of the Ph.D.'s hidden curriculum.</td>
   </tr>
   <tr>